hww/ogre-gambc/README.md

-# Scheme compiler GambitC with ORGE Engine
+# GambitC with ORGE Engine

 ## Introduction